juliadungu/tianjig_explotion_2015_RSOSINT_smoke_plume_analysis/README.md

 This investigation asks:

-> **Can open satellite records independently reconstruct the Tianjin event, distinguish the immediate event-site signal from ordinary nearby variation, and quantify the later displacement of the visible smoke plume?**
+> **How can openly available satellite imagery be combined to reconstruct the 2015 Tianjin explosions and their atmospheric aftermath?**

 This repository deliberately separates two evidence phases rather than pretending that they form a continuous homogeneous time series: